josephsenior/Grinta-Agent/docs/features/ui-ux-enhancements.md

 ## 🌟 **Overview**

-OpenHands features a **world-class user interface** that matches its revolutionary technical capabilities.
+Forge features a **world-class user interface** that matches its revolutionary technical capabilities.
 The platform combines **premium design aesthetics** with **cutting-edge functionality** to deliver an unparalleled user experience.

 ### **Key Principles**
 - **User-Centric Design**: Every interaction is designed for maximum efficiency and delight